zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/security.md

 to "beautiful".
 I said, "In the future, there will also be happiness to be expected.
 Though the pleasant time of the past could not come back, they are worth cherishing."
 After the discussion of the influence of family life on our growth, the topic comes to reality.
-Yang Bai sticks to her point that I should focus on the immedient return, trying to publish papers with high citation and trying to obtain a job with high salary.
+Yang Bai sticks to her point that I should focus on the immediate return, trying to publish papers with high citation and trying to obtain a job with high salary.

 When our discussion finished, we went to the nearby shopping malls to seek good